COVID-19 effect: Signing date of Jewar airport's key pact deferred again | Business

 COVID-19 effect: Signing date of Jewar airport's key pact deferred again

-In view of the COVID-19 pandemic, the Uttar Pradesh government on Monday once again deferred the date for the signing of a key pact for the Rs 29,650-crore Jewar airport project with its developer, according to an order.
+In view of the COVID-19 pandemic, the Uttar Pradesh government has once again deferred the date for the signing of a key pact for the Rs 29,650-crore Jewar airport project with its developer, according to an order

 ALSO READ